guitarbeat/my-cat-folio/memory-bank/README.md

 ## Memory Bank Maintenance

 The effectiveness of this system depends entirely on the accuracy and completeness of the documentation.
 Invest time in maintaining these files to ensure project continuity.

+For installation and usage instructions, refer to the main `README.md` in the project root.